shrpnsld/nest-in/README.md

 ## Guide

 The entire nesting process is divided into steps.
 Each nesting step is defined as a target with zero or more requirements, dependencies, and artifacts, with or without a script.
 Requirements are preconditions for the environment that must be met for the target to be nested.
 Dependencies are other targets that are nested before the target itself.
 Artifacts are files, directories, or programs produced by the target.
 If these artifacts already exist, the target is considered to be already nested.
+And scripts are just Bash-scripts that nest target.

+Shell scripts for each target run independently, but they share variable and function definitions, so a variable or a function that was defined in one target will be accessible in a another target.

-Shell scripts for selected targets run independently, while share variable and function definitions.
-If some script fails, nest-in will suggest to open shell and fix things.
+If some script fails, nest-in will suggest to open shell to fix things, then, uppon exit, prompt to nest failed target again or continue nesting next target.

 ### Targets